 First things first: use the appropriate dimensions when setting up your project based on your Watch case size.

 Bear in mind that the display is Retina, so you’ll want to use as high of quality as possible for the best result.
 This goes for importing and exporting.

 Set your project up with the dimensions defined above, and let’s get started.
-I’ll be using the densities for the 42mm model, as this matches my watches.
+I’ll be using the dimensions for the 42mm model, as this matches my watch.
 Select the rectangle tool from your tool box, and either use a solid color or select a gradient.
 I selected the four-color gradient with white and grey.

 Drag the rectangle out to fill your project space.
 Make sure that the properties are as they should be and that the gradient colors are what you were expecting before placing it.
 To place, press the Enter or Return key.

 From here, you can export if you’d like, but I’m going to add a graphic.